Maquoketa River: Recreation

 The stretch of river from just below the Mon-Maq dam to Iowa Highway 136 is one of Iowa's most popular canoe trips.
 Along much of this stretch, the river flows through a canyon bounded by steep cliffs of Silurian dolomite.
 Large tracts of surrounding land are open to the public, including the Pictured Rocks Wildlife Management Area (1,138 acres, cooperatively managed by Jones County and the Iowa DNR, and the Indian Bluffs Primitive Area State Preserve (845 acres, privately owned, managed by the Iowa DNR).
 The canyon walls in Pictured Rocks make it one of the most popular rock climbing areas in Eastern Iowa, with numerous routs and pre-set anchors for climbing ropes; the highest rock face is 75 feet (23m).

 Maquoketa Caves State Park, a few miles upstream from Maquoketa protects a segment of the Driftless Area's karst topography, characterized by caves, ice caves and sinkholes.

+Major events

+In 1944, the river flooded with a historic discharge of 48,000 cubic feet per second.
+Several of the Maquoketa Caves were inundated with the water carving holes up to eight feet deep and damaging the lighting system.
+Repairs were complete over several years when the park opened again in 1949.